What is Buckler Sorrel?

 October 26, 2018

-Buckler Sorrel has all the best qualities of its mature plant, but is much smaller, more compact and has distinct leaves that are shaped like a shield, making it a much more attractive leave when used as a garnish.
+Buckler Sorrel, also known as French Sorrel, has all the best qualities of its mature plant, but is much smaller, more compact and has distinct leaves that are shaped like a shield, making it a much more attractive leave when used as a garnish.
 It’s indigenous to Europe and Western Asia where it grows wild and is also now grown in North America.
+Using Buckler Sorrel when it is small enough means it will provide much more flavour than an older leaf would.

 Buckler Sorrel has been used throughout history for its cooling and blood-cleansing benefits.
 It is claimed to help with the effect of fevers, jaundice and stomach ulcers.